shutter-network/shutter-api-examples/hello-world/README.md

 // This constant defines how long we need to wait before the decryption key becomes available export const DECRYPTION_DELAY = 120; // 2 minutes

-/* This function registers an identity for a said timestamp.
-Timestamp provided to this function is meant to be some time in the future at which you want the decryption keys to be released.
-Once the identity gets registered the endpoint will return the eon key and identity needed for encryption which we utilize in the encrypt function inside src/App.tsx */ export async function fetchShutterData(decryptionTimestamp: number): Promise<{
+/**
+ * This function registers an identity for a given timestamp.
+ * The timestamp should be in the future, indicating when the decryption keys should be released.
+ * Once the identity is registered, the endpoint returns the eon key and identity,
+ * which are used for encryption in the encrypt function inside src/App.tsx.
+ */
+export async function fetchShutterData(decryptionTimestamp: number): Promise<{
     eon_key: string;
     identity: string;
 }>;

+/**
-/* Fetches the decryption key for a given identity which we retreived fetchShutterData function.
-This key becomes available only after the DECRYPTION_DELAY has passed for this tutorial*/ export async function fetchDecryptionKey(identity: string): Promise<{
+ * Fetches the decryption key for a given identity retrieved from fetchShutterData.
+ * This key becomes available only after the DECRYPTION_DELAY has passed (2 minutes).
+ */
+export async function fetchDecryptionKey(identity: string): Promise<{
     decryption_key: string;
 }>;